311zzb/gitlet/gitlet-design.md

 15. `Tree getCommitTree()` Get the associating `Tree` of this commit.
 16. `String getBlobID(String fileName)` Get the ID of the `Blob` of a designated file name in this commit.
 17. `String getFileContent(String fileName)` Return the content of a designated file name in this commit.
-    Special case: return null if there is no corresponding `Blob`.
+    Special case: return an empty `String` if there is no corresponding `Blob`.
 18. `Boolean trackedFile(String fileName)` Return whether this `Commit` contains a file with `fileName`.
 19. `Set<String> trackedFiles()` Return a string `Set` of tracked files of this commit.
 20. `Set<String> ancestor()` Return a string `Set` of all ancestors' ID of this commit.